github/codeql/docs/codeql/codeql-cli/creating-codeql-databases.rst

 - C# project built using ``dotnet build``::

+     For C# projects using either `dotnet build` or `msbuild`, you should specify `/p:UseSharedCompilation=false` in the build command.
+It is also a good idea to add `/t:rebuild` to ensure that all code will be built (code that is not built will not be included in the CodeQL database):

      codeql database create csharp-database --language=csharp --command='dotnet build /p:UseSharedCompilation=false /t:rebuild'

 - Go project built using the ``COEQL_EXTRACTOR_GO_BUILD_TRACING=on`` environment variable::